-Why metal glue
+Why you should choose for metal glue

 Metal adhesive vs. fasteners

-Gluing vs. welding
+Gluing metal to metal vs. welding

-Different types of metal adhesives
+4 types of metal adhesive systems

 - Epoxy is one of the strongest adhesives for metal.
 It exists in different types which have unique properties such as chemical resistance and heat resistance.
 Epoxies come as one or two component systems.
-Single component epoxy for metal cures when heat is applied.
-A 2K system is a mixture of two parts with reach with each other starting the curing process.
+Single component epoxy glue for metal cures as a result of additional heat.
+A 2K system is a mixture of two parts with react with each other starting the curing process.
 When looking for the strongest glue for metal, a 2K epoxy for metal should be considered.

-- Anaerobic metal adhesives are only used for metal to metal bonding as they require presence of metal and absence of oxygen to be able to cure.
+- Anaerobic metal adhesives are only used for gluing metal to metal as they require presence of metal and absence of oxygen to be able to cure.
 Anaerobic adhesives are ideal for securing fasteners in terms of threadlocking and thread sealing as well as gasketing and retaining.

 Metal bonding can additionally, be realized by using MS (modified silane) polymers which are common when bonding metal sheets in vehicles like trains and buses.
 When invisible bonds are required, UV curable transparent systems should be considered.
 In case you are curious for more metal bonding solutions, contact us and let our experts guide you through the possibilities.